 “I am going to teach you a classical method of yoga that is more than 5,000 years old.
 This is the most ancient form of yoga.
 We know the lineage of yogis who have passed it down, all the way back to the first yogi, Lord Shiva.
 It is taught move by move, breath by breath.
 This is an exact method.
 You must promise that you will not change it.
 Classical means unchanged over the centuries.”

-Breathing, Body locks, and Gaze
+Breath, Body locks, and Gazing point

 A consistent emphasis across all areas of practice is the focused intention of movement regulated by the breath, the use of various body locks to stabalize and strengthen, and a soft-focused gaze at specific locations.
 When done together what was exercise turns into yoga and your practice becomes meditative.
 And the count–there is so much numerology in Mysore’s culture.